 We have built a business on understanding our client’s markets and making their goals our own.
 It is a story of personal and professional commitment that we call The Crozier Way.
 We look forward to continuing our work with First Nation communities in Ontario and across Canada.

 Our portfolio of First Nation work includes:

 LONG LAKE SHORELINE CIVIL WORKS – Crozier & Associates was retained by the Long Lake #58 First Nation in 2011 to provide engineering services associated with a three kilometer community shoreline restoration project.
 The scope of works included re-lining the shoreline to combat ongoing erosion, as well as capping exposed arsenic tailings from abandoned mining activities along the community’s shoreline.
-Crozier provided technical engineering and development management services to the Band throughout the project from technical design and input, permitting requisition and construction review services.
+Crozier & Associates provided engineering and development management services to the Band throughout the project from technical design and input, permitting requisition and construction review services.

 ALDERVILLE SOLAR PARK – Construction of the 5.7 MW solar park, the first of its kind in Ontario to be 100% owned and operated by a First nation, began in Spring 2012.
 Crozier was retained to act as Construction Manager for the Alderville First Nation who had undertaken the civil construction component, and act as their representative with the design-build multinational, Johnson Controls Inc. Faced with adverse weather conditions and site challenges, the First Nation’s team worked through the winter and into the summer to complete all of the requisite civil work.
 Crozier’s team was on-site for the duration of the construction, and continued to assist the First Nation in obtaining all of the necessary approvals up to the commercial operation of the facility in October 2013.